 Google Voice also only integrates with other Google apps, which is frustrating if you use a CRM or live in your Slack workspace.
 When you stack all these limitations together, it’s clear that you should be looking at alternatives instead of relying on Google Voice as your business phone.

-Keep in mind if you are using the free version of Google Voice, Google does charge a one-time $3 fee to transfer your number anywhere else.
+Yes!
+And it only takes a few minutes to port your number from Google Voice to OpenPhone.
+Keep in mind that if you’re using the free version of Google Voice, Google does charge a one-time $3 fee to transfer your number anywhere else.

 Like most VoIP services, Google Voice works via an internet connection (Wi-Fi or data plan) to make phone calls and send text messages.
 No desk phones or landlines are required.